Lumxu/Lumxu/README.md

 - 👋 Yo, I’m @Lumxu
 - 👀 I’m interested in Coding Games
 - 🌱 I’m currently learning C# and Unity
-- 📫 You can reach me on my Gmail: imlumxu@gmail.com although i am very unactive there.
+- 📫 You can reach me on my Gmail: imlumxu@gmail.com although I am very unactive there.